treehouseaustin/team-guidelines/README.md

 [Heroku](https://www.heroku.com) is used for all production applications, QA environments, and review apps.
 Each application will be configured in a [Pipeline](https://devcenter.heroku.com/articles/pipelines).
 This ensures that all code being reviewed at any stage in the feature development lifecycle is done so on an exact replica of the production environment.

 [IBM Compose](https://www.compose.io) is used for all databases and provides automated backups and disaster recovery in addition to general database environment optimization and configuration.
-The only exception will be  data synced with Salesforce using [Heroku Connect](https://www.heroku.com/connect) which is stored using a [Heroku Postgres](https://www.heroku.com/postgres) database.

 Due to ephemeral file systems on all production applications, any permanent file storage will utilize [Amazon S3 buckets](https://aws.amazon.com/s3/).
 When files are uploaded by users, a [CORS upload](https://aws.amazon.com/blogs/aws/amazon-s3-cross-origin-resource-sharing/) will be used to transfer the file directly between the user and S3 without involving the production application.